 Fruits, vegetables and even ice cubes are great natural alternatives to commercial treats.
 Pets often love apples, carrots, green beans and other fresh produce.
 Always ask your veterinarian for advice before giving fresh fruit or vegetables, as some can be toxic to pets (e.g. onions, grapes, raisins, etc).

-In general, owners tend to give too many treats.
-This introduces many extra calories into a pet's diet and tre ats are a major culprit in the obesity crisis facing pets today.
+In general, pet owners tend to give too many treats.
+This behavior introduces many extra calories into a pet's diet which causes treats to be a major culprit in pet obesity.
 Although many people don't see overweight or obese pets as a problem, health risks of obesity are real.
-Obesity contributes to a wide range of health problems, from arthritis to diabetes, and it has been well documented that obese pets live shorter lives.
+Pet obesity contributes to a wide range of health problems, from arthritis to diabetes, and it has been well documented that obese pets live shorter lives.

 In addition, treats are not complete and balanced like pet food and should not be used as the primary source of calories - in fact, treats should make up no more than 10% of your pet's daily calories.

 Lastly, it is important to give your pet treats at the right time - never for begging or whining, but as a positive reward for training or after exercise.